plancksecurity/foundation-planckPythonWrapper/test/README.md

 = Hint =

-installing termcolor can be helpful
+installing termcolor and lxml will beautify the output